initialstate/CHIP-streaming-presence-detector/README.md

 You read that right.

-So, this WiFi-based presence detector will only cost you $9...[read more](https://github.com/initialstate/CHIP-streaming-presence-detector/wiki)
+So, this WiFi-based presence detector will only cost you $9.
+[Read more...](https://github.com/initialstate/CHIP-streaming-presence-detector/wiki)